Capture-time Extremal Cop-Win Graphs: A Characterization of , the CT-Maximal Graphs

 \begin{itemize}

-\item Type 0: $\alpha \ge n -4$ and \vect{x} is 0-realizable.
+\item Type 0: $\alpha \ge n -4$ and \vect{x} is $0$-realizable.

-\item Type 1: $\alpha \ge n -3$ and \vect{x} is 1-realizable.
+\item Type 1: $\alpha \ge n -3$ and \vect{x} is $1$-realizable.

-\end{itemize} We show that no such vectors are realizable.
-Keep in mind that in both cases $x_{\alpha -1}$ and $x_{\alpha -2}$ must be at least 2 by Corollary~\ref{norca-1} and Lemma~\ref{norca-2}.
+\end{itemize} We show that no such lists are realizable.
+Keep in mind that in both cases $x_{\alpha -1}$ and $x_{\alpha -2}$ must be at least 2 by Corollary~\ref{norca-1} and Proposition~\ref{norca-2}.

-We rule out the type 0 vectors.
-Let $\vect{y} = (y_{\alpha}, \ldots, y_1)$ be the vector $(2,2,2,1, \ldots, 1)$.
-Being 0-realizable, $x_{\alpha} \ge 2$.
+We rule out the Type 0 lists.
+Let $\vect{y} = (y_{\alpha}, \ldots, y_1)$ be the list $(2,2,2,1, \ldots, 1)$.
+Being $0$-realizable, $x_{\alpha} \ge 2$.
 Since $\alpha \ge n-4$, such an \vect{x} would be an augmentation of \vect{y} where all entries of \vect{x} are the same as the entries of \vect{y} with the possible exception of one entry of \vect{y}, which is one larger than its corresponding entry in \vect{x}.
-No matter where the 1 is added, or if nothing is added, one of the following vectors must be an initial segment of \vect{x}: (3,2,2,1), (2,3,2,1), (2,2,3,1), (2,2,2,1) or (2,2,2,2,1).
-The first and third vectors are not 0-realizable by Theorem~\ref{m2k1}, and the second is not 0-realizable by Theorem~\ref{2mk1con}; the last two vectors are not 0-realizable by Theorem~\ref{uoddp}.
+No matter where the 1 is added, or if nothing is added, one of the following lists must be an initial segment of \vect{x}: (3,2,2,1), (2,3,2,1), (2,2,3,1), (2,2,2,1) or (2,2,2,2,1).
+The first and third lists are not $0$-realizable by Lemma~\ref{m2k1}, and the second is not $0$-realizable by Lemma~\ref{2mk1con}; the last two lists are not $0$-realizable by Lemma~\ref{uoddp}.

-Now we rule out the type 1 vectors.
-Let $\vect{y} = (y_{\alpha}, \ldots, y_1)$ be the vector $(1,2,2,1, \ldots, 1)$.
+Now we rule out the Type 1 lists.
+Let $\vect{y} = (y_{\alpha}, \ldots, y_1)$ be the list $(1,2,2,1, \ldots, 1)$.
 Since $\alpha \ge n-3$, such an \vect{x} would be an augmentation of \vect{y} where all entries of \vect{x} are the same as the entries of \vect{y} with the possible exception of one entry of \vect{y}, which is one larger than its corresponding entry in \vect{x}.
 The value 1 cannot be added to $y_{\alpha}$ since that would mean \graph{G} is in $\mathcal{H}_7^{+}$.
-No matter where else 1 is added, or if nothing is added, one of the following vectors must be an initial segment of \vect{x}: (1,2,2,1), (1,2,2,2,1), (1,3,2,1), (1,2,3,1).
-By Theorem~\ref{uoddp} the first two vectors are not realizable, and by Corollary~\ref{cor_not12k1_not13k1}, the last two vectors are not realizable. \end{proof}
+No matter where else 1 is added, or if nothing is added, one of the following lists must be an initial segment of \vect{x}: (1,2,2,1), (1,2,2,2,1), (1,3,2,1), (1,2,3,1).
+By Lemma~\ref{uoddp} the first two lists are not realizable, and by Corollary~\ref{cor_not12k1_not13k1}, the last two lists are not realizable.